Astigmatism-free 3D Optical Tweezer Control for Rapid Atom Rearrangement: Benchmarking tweezer trajectories

-We characterize the stability of a tweezer array generated with fading-Shepard waveforms, as well as the spatial span and speed of the tweezer arrays generated by the 3D-AODL in general.

-We implemented a fading-Shepard waveform on the 3D-AODL to steer a $4\times4$ tweezer array along a designed ``L''-shaped trajectory (Fig.~4) to benchmark three types of sustained motion uniquely enabled by the fading-Shepard waveforms.
-The sequence consists of three consecutive $160~\mu$s segments: (i) a quadratic chirp on all four AODs that produces a $34~\mu$m linear displacement along $Z$; (ii) a linear chirp on all four AODs that holds the tweezers at a constant $Z$ offset; (iii) fading-Shepard chirps on all four AODs with an opposite-signed slope added to each AOD pair, yielding a lateral translation of $65~\mu$m in $Y$ and $-16.25~\mu$m in $X$ while maintaining the constant $Z$ offset.
+To characterize the stability, span and speed of the tweezer array, we implemented a fading-Shepard waveform on the 3D-AODL to steer a $4\times4$ tweezer array along a designed ``L''-shaped trajectory.
+As shown in Fig.~\ref{fig: M4}, the sequence consists of three consecutive $160~\mu$s segments: (i) a quadratic chirp on all four AODs that produces a $34~\mu\text{m}^*$ linear displacement along $Z$; (ii) a linear chirp on all four AODs that holds the tweezers at a constant $Z$ offset; (iii) fading-Shepard chirps on all four AODs with an opposite-signed slope added to each AOD pair, yielding a lateral translation of $65~\mu\text{m}^*$ in $Y$ and $-16.25~\mu\text{m}^*$ in $X$ while maintaining the constant $Z$ offset.
 Reconstructed trajectories confirm that all 16 traps follow the programmed ``L''-shaped path with high uniformity across the array.
 Trap-shape analysis indicates that waists, intensity, and aberration remain stable throughout the motion, with intensity fluctuations of $\pm 9\%$, astigmatism factor variations of $\pm 0.1$ (comparable to the average astigmatism factor of $-0.1$ set by optical alignment imperfections), and an average $M^2$ increase of 10\%.
-Displacement analysis further shows that the tweezers track the ideal path with high fidelity, exhibiting axial jitter $<0.4~\mu$m and lateral jitter $<0.08~\mu$m.
+Displacement analysis further shows that the tweezers track the ideal path with high fidelity, exhibiting axial jitter $<0.4~\mu\text{m}^*$ and lateral jitter $<0.08~\mu\text{m}^*$, as shown in the bottom part of Fig.~\ref{fig: M4}(c).